expo/expo-github-action/README.md

 ### Creating a new EAS build

-You can also install [EAS](https://docs.expo.dev/eas/) CLI with this Github Action.
+You can also install [EAS](https://docs.expo.dev/eas/) CLI with this GitHub Action.
 Below we've swapped `expo-version` with `eas-version`, but you can also use them together.
 Both the `token` and `username`/`password` is shared between both Expo and EAS CLI.